cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 This section contains test vectors for ECDSA with P-384 and SHA-384, as described in {{ECDSA}}.
 Each test vector lists the signing and blinding keys, denoted skS and bk, each serialized as a big-endian integers and encoded as hexadecimal strings.
-Each test vector also lists the unblinded and blinded public keys, denoted pkS and pkB and encoded as compressed elliptic curve points according to {{ECDSA}}.
+Each test vector also blinded public key pkR, encoded as compressed elliptic curve points according to {{ECDSA}}.
 Finally, each vector lists message and signature values, where the message is encoded as a hexadecimal string, and the signature value is serialized as the concatenation of scalars (r, s) and encoded as a hexadecimal string.

 ~~~
 // Randomly generated signing and blind private keys